manchenkoff/manchenkoff/README.md

 ### About

-- 💻 Software Engineer at Microsoft
+- 💻 Software Engineer, ex-Microsoft
 - 🏆 10+ years of XP
 - 🧡 Open-source contributor
 - 🔥 Mentor